LukePappa/Ourism/text.md

-Your purpose is to find perfect fulfillment in the very act of being.
+Perfect fulfillment may be found in being itself.